 You hit the “Start Making Money” button and away you go, but before you get properly started on the site, you must first verify your email account.

-My initial impression of the interface of PrizeRebel was that it seemed simple to navigate, but that there’s a LOT to take in.
+The initial impression of the interface of PrizeRebel is that it’s simple to navigate, but that there’s a LOT to take in.
 There’s a wide variety of different ways to earn points towards a reward.
 (Note that each “point” is worth one US cent – although they can sometimes be worth slightly more, if you opt for specific voucher rewards instead of cash).

 The first step is to access the “earn” tab, where you need to complete a two page profile questionnaire about yourself and your household.
 This takes about two minutes and you are rewarded ten points for your efforts.
 Then you can start exploring.